I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 - 1/4 teaspoon garlic powder

 - Preheat oven to 375 degrees.
 Trim the ends off of at least 8 carrots, then peel them.
-You can use more if you'd like, but for our family of 4, I find that 8 carrots is a good amount for a side dish.
+You can use more if you'd like, but for our family of 4, I find that 8 carrots are a good amount for a side dish.

 - Cut carrots in half lengthwise and place them on a baking sheet.